jim4067/jimii/content/contacts-backend.md

 | :----------------------------------------------- |
 | Don't forget to add .env, to the .gitignore file |

-The `setup` command below from diesel, will create our database if we haven't already and an empty `migrations` directory.
+The `setup` command below from diesel, will create our database if we haven't already, an empty `migrations` directory and a [`diesel.toml`](https://diesel.rs/guides/configuring-diesel-cli.html) file, that configures the behaviour of diesel cli.

 ```
 diesel setup